markkornelsen/SCCProveIt/README.md

 # SCCProveIt

-The project demonstrates the basics of spring-cloud-contract using GROOVY contracts.
+The project demonstrates the basics of spring-cloud-contract using GROOVY contracts and stubs, and also MockMVC-generated stubs.